Finding Transformer Circuits with Edge Pruning: Case Study: Scaling to 13B Parameters

 \paragraph{(RQ2) The circuits have a high overlap, and their intersection performs well.} We appraise the intersection of the IP and FS circuits next.
-It has $653$ edges, accounting for $62.7\%$ of the edges of the sparser (instruction prompted) circuit---this corresponds to an intersection over $1,700\times$ larger than expected by random chance.
+The two circuits share $653$ edges, accounting for $62.7\%$ of the edges of the sparser (instruction prompted) circuit---this corresponds to an intersection over $1,700\times$ larger than expected by random chance.
 We further evaluate the circuit formed by this intersection in the instruction prompted and few-shot settings (Table~\ref{tab:clcircuits}).
 It performs well in the instruction prompted setting, and worse than the model (but still significantly above chance) when prompted few-shot.

 \paragraph{(RQ3) The circuits demonstrate strong performance in cross-evaluation.} We note from Table~\ref{tab:clcircuits} that the circuit found with few-shot prompting shows strong performance even when instruction prompted.
 Analogously, the instruction-prompted circuit also performs well in the fewshot setting.